digital-asset/daml/docs/source/getting-started/triggers.rst

 Objective
 *********

-We're going to build a chatbot that answers evry message with
+We're going to build a chatbot that answers every message with

   "Please, tell me more about that."